 This kind of disease in cats is caused by an automatic reaction of the bowel to severe irritation.
 This is much more of a syndrome rather than a disease.
-What usually happens with this disease is that the walls of a cat’s gastrointestinal tract thicken, thereby making it impossible or difficult for nutrient or food absorption.
-Causes of the IBD may include parasitic infections, allergies, or bacterial infection.
+What usually happens with this disease is that the cat’s gastrointestinal tract walls thicken, thereby making it impossible or difficult for nutrient or food absorption.
+Causes of the IBD may include parasitic infections, allergies, or bacterial infections.

 Signs of inflammatory bowel disease include severe vomiting, diarrhea, and weight loss.
-A visit to the vet for proper diagnosis and treatment is as a result of this strongly advised.
+A visit to the vet for proper diagnosis and treatment is a result of strongly advised.

 ▪ Metabolic Diseases